martnml/Simple_Library/README.md

 Follow Program Instructions: The program provides a menu-driven interface for library management.
 Follow on-screen instructions for different options.

--Features
+-Features .
--Add a book
+-Add a book.
--Delete a book
+-Delete a book.
--Search for a book
+-Search for a book.
--Issue a book
+-Issue a book.
--View the list of books
+-View the list of books.
--Modify a book
+-Modify a book.
--Close the application
+-Close the application.